nikhil-chourasia/GitHub-User-Activity/README.md

-# GitHub User Info Fetcher 🚀
+# GitHub User Activity Tracker 🚀

 This script fetches details and recent activity for a specified GitHub user using the GitHub API.
 It utilizes the `PyGithub` library to interact with the API.